qyang-nj/llios/xctest/README.md

 ...
 ```

 However, we didn't package the framework into our test bundle, and test file doesn't have any `LC_RPATH` at all.
-So, how on earth can `dyld` loads `XCTest.framework` at runtime?
+How on earth can `dyld` loads `XCTest.framework` at runtime?

 One guess is through environment variable like `DYLD_FALLBACK_FRAMEWORK_PATH`.
 Luckily we can `export SIMCTL_CHILD_DYLD_PRINT_ENV=1` to see what the environment variables are. *(Adding `SIMCTL_CHILD_` prefix is the way to pass environment variable from host machine to simulator.)*

-As we can see, `DYLD_FALLBACK_FRAMEWORK_PATH` is indeed set, but those paths don't contain `XCTest.framework`.
+As we can see, `DYLD_FALLBACK_FRAMEWORK_PATH` is indeed set, but those paths don't lead to `XCTest.framework`.
 ```
 DYLD_FALLBACK_FRAMEWORK_PATH=/Applications/Xcode.app/Contents/Developer/Platforms/iPhoneOS.platform/Library/Developer/CoreSimulator/Profiles/Runtimes/iOS.simruntime/Contents/Resources/RuntimeRoot/System/Library/Frameworks
 ```